Medical Aid Benefits for Retired Seniors

 Your senior years are the one time in your life when you need medical aid.
 There is no special medical aid for seniors and every medical aid accepts seniors, but with that late joiner fee if you’re only joining in your senior years.

-Medical Aid Benefits – Every Senior should Ideally have a Full Medical Aid
+Medical Aid Benefits for Seniors – Every Senior should Ideally have a Full Medical Aid

 The bottom line is that age doesn’t have any influence on benefits you receive.
 If you have comprehensive medical aid then you will benefit from excellent cover, and if you choose the hospital plan then you will only benefit from in-hospital care and pay for your out-of-hospital costs from your own pocket.